srydell/fmdetect/vim_examples.md

 # Vim examples #

 To not make this document a thousand lines long I will assume some knowledge about how config files are read in vim and how functions are called.
-The vim documentation is excellent and if something is unclear you should try to read `:help <something>`.
+That said, if you find any errors, please tell me.

 A more complex, but perhaps more realistic version of running `ftdetector` from vim would be to create a function that takes into account multiple input files and a variable initial filetype: